blytkerchan/blytkerchan.github.io/_posts/2010-09-04-given-the-existence-of-a-b-will-create-itself-therefore-c-had-nothing-to-do-with-it.markdown

 ---
 author: rlc
+categories:
+- Science Books
 comments: true
 date: 2010-09-04 00:07:51+00:00
 layout: post
+tags:
+- Posts that need to be re-tagged (WIP)
 title: '"Given the existence of A, B will create itself, therefore, C had nothing to do with it"'
 wordpress_id: 908
-tags:
-  - Posts that need to be re-tagged (WIP)
 ---

 Stephen Hawking's new book promises a lot of hype.
 CNN Already published two separate articles about it on their site even though no-one has read it yet.
 I've added it to my [Amazon Science Books Wishlist](http://amzn.com/w/2NIU712R6L9YF), and will buy it when I come round to it unless some generous soul wants to offer it to me first.
 About the hype, though: